home-assistant/home-assistant.io/source/_integrations/statistics.markdown

   default: Stats
   type: string
 state_characteristic:
-  description: The characteristic that should be used as the state of the statistics sensor (see table above).
+  description: The characteristic that should be used as the state of the statistics sensor (see table above). **Beware** that this parameter will become mandatory in a future version.
+Include in your configuration.
+If currently omitted, the default characteristic for a `sensor` source sensor is "mean", for a `binary_sensor` "count".
   required: false
-  default: mean
+  default: mean / count
   type: string
 sampling_size:
   description: Maximum number of source sensor measurements stored.
 Be sure to choose a reasonably high number if the limit should be driven by `max_age` instead.